 May & Nov 2009

-Between May and November 2009, EISA's Elections and Political Processes, as part of it's support for political party poll watching and to civil society electoral initiatives, held two workshops for CSOs.
+Between May and November 2009, EISA's Elections and Political Processes, as part of it's support for civil society electoral initiatives, held two workshops for CSOs.
 The first two workshops were conducted by EISA, as a member of a joint partnership between International IDEA and other partners of the Network for Enhanced Electoral and Democratic Support (NEEDS) III project.
 The project is aimed at training domestic observer groups from selected countries which are beneficiaries of the European Union (EU) electoral assistance.

 The training focused on consolidating election observation methodology in line with international and regional standards and to improve domestic observers' capabilities through the development of a common approach in the recruitment and training of observers.
 The first training took place in May 2009 in Randburg, South Africa, and was conducted for representatives of CSOs involved in citizen observation in their respective countries from Chad, Burundi, Ghana, Kenya, Namibia, Sierra Leone, Sudan, Tanzania, Uganda and Zimbabwe, Algeria, Botswana, Cameroon, Liberia, Mozambique, Namibia, Rwanda, Sierra Leone, South Africa, Sudan, Tanzania and Zambia.
 The second training was held in Dakar, Senegal, in November 2009 and was conducted for 23 representatives of CSOs from Chad, Burundi, Cameroon, Central African Republic, Congo (Republic), Côte d'Ivoire, DRC, Gabon, Madagascar, Niger, Senegal and Togo.

-EISA;s Elections and Political Processes, as part of it's support for political party poll watching and to civil society electoral initiatives, held a training workshop on election observation for representatives of CSOs from Africa.
+EISA;s Elections and Political Processes, as part of it's support for civil society electoral initiatives, held a training workshop on election observation for representatives of CSOs from Africa.
 Participants were drawn from Burundi, Algeria, Botswana, Cameroon, Chad, Liberia, Mozambique, Namibia, Rwanda, Sierra Leone, South Africa, Sudan, Tanzania and Zambia.
 The objective of the workshop was to ensure that African CSOs gradually develop a common approach in election observation as well as to ensure that electoral observation in Africa has a real impact on the democratic development agenda.

 The workshop took place in August 2009 in Johannesburg, South Africa.
 By the end of the training, participants indicated that they had gained a comprehensive understanding and appreciation of the value of EISA's election observation methodology.